foo123/codemirror-grammar/grammar-reference.md

 **Syntax shorthand BNF-like notations (new)**

-`Syntax` part supports *shorthand definitions* (similar to `BNF-style` definitions) for syntax sequences and groups of syntax sequences:
+`Syntax` part supports *shorthand definitions* (similar to `PEG / BNF-style` definitions) for syntax sequences and groups of syntax sequences:

 Specificaly: